Skip to content

 Other ways to help with your property search

-As well as getting as accurate a valuation as possible for a property you want to buy or sell, there are a number of ways to improve your property search.
-In fact, there are steps you can take to increase your chances of viewing it first and finding out more about the local area.
-Here are a few of them:
+As well as getting as accurate a valuation as possible for a property you want to buy or sell, there are a number of ways to improve your property search:

-House price alerts: Portals such as Zoopla, Rightmove, and OnTheMarket all allow you to create property alerts.
-These will tell you when a property comes on to the market in your price range in your area.
-Mouseprice also allows you to track a property and receive an email when it’s bought, sold, or the seller cuts the price.
+Will tell you when a property comes on to the market in your price range in your area.
+You can also track properties to receive an email when it’s bought, sold, or the seller cuts the price.

-Broadband coverage: Find out the broadband speed and coverage of the local area in advance to check whether you will receive a reliable service.
-Use our Broadband Speed test to test the connection in seconds and read our guide on Broadband Speed to learn more.
+Check the local area in advance to find out whether you will receive a reliable service.
+Use our broadband speed test to test the connection in seconds and read our guide on broadband speed to learn more.

 What will my house be worth in a few years’ time?